 duda

-All of this sounds great, but if you are like most SaaS companies, you want to know exactly what an integration entails.
-This blog post series will walk you through the steps needed to enable your users to create beautifully designed sites with the click of a button.
-In Duda, that process starts with creating the templates your users will choose from when they build a new site.
-And that is precisely the topic we are covering in this first post...
+All of this sounds great, but if you are like most SaaS companies, you want to know exactly what integration entails.
+This post is one part of a series that will walk you through the steps needed to enable your customers to create truly beautiful sites with the click of a button.
+The first step of that process is creating the templates your users will choose from when they build a new site.

 With Duda templates, you have the ability to separate content from design.
 If you previously used WordPress, this is probably a familiar concept.
 You create a theme (design), and then later you publish a page or post (content).
 When a user visits the website, WordPress inserts the content into the design and displays the webpage.